Jan Holldack: Return to Rot Weiss Ahlen

 In August 2021, Holldack returned to Regionalliga West club Rot Weiss Ahlen and signed a two-year contract.
 He made 29 appearances and scored 9 goals during a mid-table 2021–22 season.
 Holldack's desire to leave the club during the 2022 off-season saw him frozen out of the squad, though he returned to the team for the opening match of the 2022–23 season.
 He made 30 appearances and scored a career-high 13 goals during the 2022–23 season, in which the club narrowly avoided relegation.
 Holldack departed the club in May 2023 and made 84 appearances across his two spells, scoring 24 goals.

 1. FC Bocholt

 On 4 May 2023, Holldack transferred to Regionalliga West club 1.
 FC Bocholt and signed a two-year contract.
 He made 33 appearances and scored three goals during a 2023–24 season in which the club finished second in the division, albeit 12 points behind the automatic promotion place.
 Holldack signed a new "long-term" contract in June 2024 and was named captain one month later.
 He made 33 appearances and scored 13 goals during a mid-table 2024–25 season.
+After 18 further appearances goals during the first half of the 2025–26 season, Holldack departed the club in January 2026, after agreeing a mutual termination of his contract.
+He made 84 appearances and scored 19 goals during 2 1/2 years at the Stadion am Hünting.

+Second return to Rot Weiss Ahlen

+On 20 January 2026, Holldack made a second return to Rot Weiss Ahlen and signed a 2 1/2 year contract.
+He made 10 Oberliga Westfalen appearances and scored one goal during the remainder of the 2025–26 season, which culminated in relegation.